About the Connecticut Writing Project- Storrs

 The Connecticut Writing Project (CWP)

 The CWP-Storrs, one of the oldest sites of the National Writing Project, was established at the University of Connecticut in 1982.
+Since 1986, the site has benefitted from funding from the Aetna Endowed Chair of Writing.
 Through its annual Invitational Summer Institute, the CWP offers opportunities for professional growth to teachers in all disciplines who recognize the worth of using writing as a means of learning any subject matter.
 Improving writing skills improves thinking skills and thus leads to higher levels of achievement in all areas.
 In addition, the CWP offers professional development services to schools and school districts, and a variety of opportunities for students to publish their writing.

 The National Writing Project (NWP) is a professional development network that serves teachers of writing at all grade levels, primary through university, and in all subjects.
 The mission of the NWP is to improve student achievement by improving the teaching of writing and improving learning in the nation’s schools.

 In 2009, the Connecticut Writing Project at Storrs began collecting information for its comprehensive Early History Project, an effort encouraged by the National Writing Project to chronicle the history, progress, and influence of this organization over the years.

 The more than 200 local sites that make up the NWP network are hosted by universities and colleges.
 Codirected by faculty from the local university and from K–12 schools, local sites serve all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Sites work in partnership with area school districts to offer high-quality professional development programs for educators.
 NWP continues to add new sites each year, with the goal of placing a writing project site within reach of every teacher in America.
 The network now includes two associated international sites.